SPACER4IESPACERSP

 • Each Sears was marked in at least two spots with a serial number:

 • Position #1: On the Frame.
-See the photo for the location to look for the serial number stamped into the frame.
+See the photo for the regular chassis or the photo for the extended truck chassis for the location to look for the serial number stamped into the frame.
 The Frame number is the official number of the car.

 • Position #2: On the brass plate attached to the body.
 The Number on the plate should match the frame number.
 The number stamped on the plate should match the number on the frame.
 If it does not, the plate has been changed.
 This is a common occurrence with the Sears.